 This project was about grasping what lies beyond the human as it has thus far been conceived of through Enlightenment principles of dualism between humans and nonhumans, the former as rational beings, the latter as passive, to be objectified.
 We are still untying the fatal knots of these dualisms.
 The writing is situated at the intersection of this very moment at which humans and nonhumans find ourselves, looking around, standing in the midst of a mess.

-Comprised of three essays, the project is punctuated by art criticism and interviews with artistic, alternative health and anthropological practitioners.
+Comprised of three essays, the project is punctuated by art criticism and interviews with artists, alternative health practitioners and an anthropologist.

 Supervisor: Dr Nina Power

 The mustard yellow poster with bold sans-serif typeface in strawberry red: Decolonizing Brazil, caught my eye.
 Running through its axis, a neatly laid graphic of tentacular swirling patterns, angular in shape, resembling tightly woven textiles, at one end, were breaking off into disparate pixels.
 Twelve sessions were listed; keynote Professors were from Turkey and New Zealand, teachers and doctorate students from Brazil speaking on subjects such as: Envisioning Decolonized Futures in Indigenous Literature, Education in Non-European Mathematical Systems, Made in the Reservation: the Human Being through the Indigenous Eye.

 This was one of three fictional conferences ‘held’ last year at the Intercultural Indigenous Marçal Tupã-y University at the Jaguapirú Reservation on 25-26 of August.
 The project, A Possible Reversal of Missed Opportunities, by artist Maria Thereza Alves, was a new work commissioned for the 32nd Sao Paulo Biennial.
 The conferences were assembled during workshops where indigenous participants gathered to develop topics for hypothetical artworld conferences.